Frequently Asked Questions about PLAY

 6. What qualifications do I need to use PLAYfun and PLAYbasic?

-PLAYfun and PLAYbasic require the assessor to be able to identify the specific differences between movements at initial, emerging, competent and proficient stages.
+PLAYfun and PLAYbasic require the assessor/observer to be able to identify the specific differences between movements at initial, emerging, competent and proficient stages.

 7. How long does it take to complete one of the assessments?

-Each assessment typically takes between 10 and 20 minutes, depending on the number of children being assessed.
+Each assessment/observation typically takes between 10 and 20 minutes, depending on the number of children being assessed/observed.

 8. How many of the different PLAY assessments should I use?

-9. Is there an age limit for the assessments?
+9. Is there an age limit for the assessments/observations?

-The PLAY tools can be used for anyone above the age of seven and they have no upper age limit.
+The PLAY tools can be used for anyone above the age of five and they have no upper age limit.

-That being said, each PLAY workbook gives recommendations for children in the 7–12 age range.
-Also, the optimal time to develop physical literacy is during the Active Start, FUNdamentals and Learn to Train stages of Canadian Sport for Life’s Long-Term Athlete Development framework.
+That being said, each PLAY workbook gives recommendations for children in the 5–12 age range.
+Also, the optimal time to develop physical literacy is during the Active Start, FUNdamentals and Learn to Train stages of Sport for Life’s Long-Term Development framework.

 11. Can the PLAY tools be used for persons with a disability?